matthill4459/Matplotlib_Challenge/README.md

 ## Description
-Scan through a tumor study to find relations between drug effectiveness and tumors.
-There are 3 parts to this code
+ Will scan through a drug tretment study to find relations between drug effectiveness and tumors volume.
+There are 6 parts to this code.

 ### Cleaning Data - starts (cell 3)
 This is where we will find any discrepancies within the data and either fix it our purge it. we will then make this into a new Data Frame